 The Political Economy of International Organizations

-The international conference – organized by the KOF Swiss Economic Institute (ETH Zurich) and the Institute for Political Science (University of Zurich) – aims at bringing together economists and political scientists working on the political economy of international organizations, in particular the UN, the IMF, the World Bank, the WTO and the EU.
+The 2nd international conference on the political economy of international organizations aims at bringing together economists and political scientists working on the political economy of international organizations, in particular the UN, the IMF, the World Bank, the WTO and the EU.
 It deals with questions of the institutional structure of these organizations, their impact on the incentives of the international bureaucracy, and the effects of these incentives on policy outcomes and administrative efficiency.
 Moreover, incentives of other political actors interacting with these institutions are considered, in particular individual governments, commercial lobbies and NGOs.
-Related to this, there are a discussion on the relationship between the policy of international organizations and the political economy within individual countries.
+Related to this, there is a discussion on the relationship between the policy of international organizations and the political economy within individual countries.

 Finally, it is also considered to what extent the expansion of the field of activities of some organizations or the introduction of new international organizations challenges other already existing ones, which new incentives arise out of this situation and how individual organizations react to this challenge.

 An international conference organized by: